sanbox-irl/smol-rgb/README.md

 ## When do I need to transfer EncodedRgb to LinearRgb myself?

-In two circumstances, for most programmers -- when you're blending colors yourself on the CPU, or when you're sending a color to a uniform to be blended with another LinearRgb color (like a sampled texture) on the GPU.
+In two circumstances, for most programmers -- when you're blending colors yourself on the CPU, or when you're sending a color to a vertex or a uniform to be blended with another LinearRgb color (like a sampled texture) on the GPU.

 You might think to yourself that you commonly sent colors before you read this in "what you're calling 'EncodedRgb'" and it worked out just fine.
 That's probably true!
 Almost all games have some color error, because it's just so easy to do accidentally.
 However, I might point out that probably you or an artist just fiddled with the encoded color until it